makandra/katapult/README.md

 - Timeout error because of a script waiting for user input
 - Spring running inside the test application encumbers parallel_tests and following scenarios
+- Spring was running in a directory that does not exist any more.
+This will screw subsequent spring invocations.
+Run `ps aux | grep spring` and `kill` suspective processes.
 - An outdated Rails application in `tmp/cached_test_app`
 - Executing (bash) commands in the test application without resetting the katapult gem's Bundler settings.
 Wrap into `Bundler.with_clean_env { }`.